aps4934/netflix-clone/README.md

 -------------------------------------------------------------------------------
 📖 About
 -------------------------------------------------------------------------------
 This project is a Netflix-like streaming service clone.
-Users can sign up, log in, browse movies and TV shows, and stream content from a curated library (mock / sample content).
-The goal is to practice full-stack development: frontend UI, backend APIs, authentication, and state management.
+Users can browse movies and TV shows, search for content, and play trailers from a curated library using the TMDB API.
+The goal is to practice full-stack development: frontend UI, backend APIs, and database integration.

 -------------------------------------------------------------------------------
 ✨ Features
 -------------------------------------------------------------------------------
-- User authentication (register / login / logout)
-- Browse list of movies / TV shows
+- Browse list of movies and TV shows from TMDB API
-- Search functionality
+- Search functionality for movies and TV shows
+- Play trailers in a modal
+- Profile selector
 - Responsive UI (desktop, tablet, mobile)
-- Protected routes for authenticated users
-- Integration with a mock content API / database
+- Integration with TMDB content API
-- (Optional) Favorites / Watch list
-- (Optional) Trailers / playback preview
+- Loading spinners and error handling

 -------------------------------------------------------------------------------
 🧰 Tech Stack
 -------------------------------------------------------------------------------
-Frontend : React, Redux / Context API, CSS / Styled Components Backend  : Node.js, Express
-Database : MongoDB / PostgreSQL
-Auth     : JWT / Sessions
+Frontend : React 19, Tailwind CSS, Axios, React Router DOM Backend  : FastAPI, Uvicorn, Motor (async MongoDB driver) Database : MongoDB
-APIs     : RESTful endpoints
+APIs     : TMDB API for content, RESTful endpoints Testing  : Pytest, Black, Isort, Flake8, MyPy
-Testing  : Jest, Supertest, React Testing Library Deploy   : Vercel / Netlify (frontend), Heroku / AWS / DigitalOcean (backend)
+Deploy   : Vercel / Netlify (frontend), Heroku / AWS / DigitalOcean (backend)

 -------------------------------------------------------------------------------